OBSERVABILITY PLATFORM

 • Assign an override behavior to temporarily override the main behavior.

-You can assign only one main behavior to a dataset.
+You can assign only one main behavior and one override behavior to a dataset.

-Both the main and override behaviors can use any of the trace behavior types, which are baseline, allow, and deny.
-You can set the override behavior to start immediately, or schedule it to start at a future time.
+Both the main and override layers can use any of the trace behavior types, which are baseline, allow, and deny.
+You can also create custom behaviors and assign them to the main or override layers on datasets.
+When assigning a behavior to the override layer, you can set the behavior to start immediately, or schedule it to start at a future time.

 The shaping order applies only when the selected behavior is active.